tripal/tripal_doc/docs/dev_guide/module_dev/buddies/dbxref.rst

 This is the simplest buddy since it handles just two chado tables, the ``db`` and ``dbxref`` tables.

-It provides the following functions:
+This buddy provides the following functions:

   .. table:: Chado Dbxref Buddy: